OzzyCzech/ozzyczech.cz/content/Terminal/wget/Download all images from website.md

-# Using wget to download all images from website
+# Download all images from website

 There is plenty options, but easiest one is use command line.
 The **wget** is command line utility allows you to download whole web pages, files and images from the specific URL.